 The renewal work involves the resurfacing, reshaping, water management, and sometimes realignment of the existing tracks across the city's open space network.
-In the first 2 years, the Skyline Walkway, Town Belt, Outer Green Belt, and Northern Reserves are highlighted as priority areas, including some other walkways and suburban areas.
+In the first 2 years, the Skyline Walkway, Town Belt, Outer Green Belt, and northern reserves are highlighted as priority areas, including some other walkways and suburban areas.

-The existing open space track network continues to grow with over 340 kilometres.
-It is anticipated that approximately 80 percent of existing tracks will involve some form of renewal work within the next 15 years.
-The high standard tracks, eg urban network, will receive a higher frequency of standard of renewal than more remote tracks.
+The existing open space track network continues to grow with over 365 kilometres.
+It is anticipated that approximately 80 percent of track now in place across the city will involve some form of renewal work within the next 15 years.
+The high-standard tracks, eg urban network, will receive a higher frequency and standard of work renewal than more remote tracks.